The natural rhythm of the morning starts with a morning verse, before class starts at 9.00.

 Lunch Break 13:10 – 14:00

-After a packed lunch that the children bring from home at 1.10pm-1.25pm the children go outside for more fresh air, exercise and socialising,
+After a packed lunch, that the children bring from home and eat between 1.10pm-1.25pm, the children go outside for more fresh air, exercise and socialising.

 Afternoon Lessons 14:00 – 15:30

 Afternoon subject lessons start at 2pm.
 We aim to balance our day with the more academic subjects in the mornings, and as the pupils’ concentration lessens the more practical and physical lessons in the afternoons.